radutopor/SongReco/README.md

 #### Single source of truth

-One StateFlow provides a stream of app state objects to the root Composable, and this is the only source for what the app presents and how it behaves as a whole; there are no other mechanisms through which the app's view can change.
+One `StateFlow` provides a stream of app state objects to the root Composable, and this is the only source for what the app presents and how it behaves as a whole; there are no other mechanisms through which the app's view can change.

 #### Immutability

-Being a Kotlin data class, the app state objects emitted by the StateFlow are immutable.
+Being a Kotlin data class, the app state objects are immutable.
 This means no temporary invalid states, and the only way to change any part of the current state is to recompose and emit a new app state object.
-This need for recomposition mirrors
+This need for recomposition mirrors Compose concepts.
-Compose concepts.

 #### Deterministic

-App view changes are governed by the sequential emissions of the app state StateFlow, coordinated on the Main thread, which helps with avoiding race conditions at view level.
+App view changes are governed by the sequential emissions of the app state `StateFlow`, coordinated on the Main dispatcher, which helps with avoiding race conditions at view level.

 #### Debugging

-Each app state emission acts as a serializable representation of the app at a given point, and sequential emissions describe the evolution of the app in time.
-By having a single point of traffic for state updates, it's easy to add debug logging to get a comprehensive and timestamped app state log.
+Each app state emission acts as a serializable snapshot representation of the app at a given point, and sequential emissions describe the evolution of the app in time.
+By having a single point of traffic for state updates, it's easy to add debug logging and get a comprehensive and timestamped app state log.

 #### Navigation

 Lastly, this approach allows for very flexible substate configurations, and full-screen navigation is just one specific strategy for composing substates.
-In this project, the root state composes various feature substates in a `SubstateStack` container (which gives access to operators handling substate lifecycles), while navigation requests from the substates are modeled with `UpwardRequest`.
+In this project, the root state composes various feature substates in a `SubstateStack` container (which gives access to operators handling substate lifecycles), and navigation requests from the substates are modeled with `UpwardRequest`.
 This particular implementation involves both back-stack and tab navigation inside a specific section of the parent UI.
-But it's equally possible to have multiple back-stacks in the same UI, nested substates, or some other complex substate composition logic - as long as there is also a robust strategy for managing the lifecycle of the substates.
+But it's equally possible to have multiple back-stacks in the same UI, nested substates or back-stacks, or some other complex substate composition logic - as long as there is also a robust strategy for managing the lifecycle of the substates.

 <img src="readme_diag_appstate.svg" width="800" />